12 Types of Tenses with Examples

 Present Indefinite Tense describes an action that is going on and continues in the near future.
 For example:

-• I’m taking my breakfast.
+• I’m having my breakfast.

 • You are doing a great job.